Skip to content

-The best eSIM for the USA helps you avoid obnoxious roaming fees and stay connected on your trip.
+The best eSIM for the USA helps you avoid punishing roaming fees and stay connected on your trip.
 Simultaneously, it provides unlimited data, exceptional 4G/5G coverage, and a fuss-free setup.
-This, of course, applies only to the top US eSIMs, but to get there, we had to conduct broad and rigorous testing.
+This, of course, applies only to the top US eSIMs, but to get there, we had to conduct fresh 2026 testing.

 We looked for proper coverage, affordable prices, plans with unlimited data, user-friendly applications, and reliable customer support.
-Ultimately, we settled for the five you see below.
-If you want to find out more, read our comprehensive reviews of the best eSIM providers for the USA in 2026, with their pros and cons.
+Ultimately, we settled for the five below, all retested in 2026.
+If you want to find out more, read our comprehensive reviews of the best eSIM providers for the USA, with their pros and cons.

 Best eSIM for USA: A Quick Overview